Abu Yazid: Pursuit by al-Mansur, October 946 – March 947

 After crossing the desert, Abu Yazid established himself in the Jabal Salat mountains, west of the Chott el Hodna lake.
 As a result, the Fatimid army turned back from Biskra to Tubna, and thence marched west, along the northern shore of Chott el Hodna.
 Abu Yazid confronted them at Maqqara, but was defeated in battle on 9 December 946, after which he fled to the mountains of Jabal Salat.
 The victory allowed al-Mansur to secure his control over Msila, and brought the submission of the local tribes and towns.

 Shortly after, Abu Yazid launched an attack on al-Mansur's army camp near Msila, but was again beaten back.
 Al-Mansur sent his troops into the Hodna Mountains to pursue the rebel, but Abu Yazid again fled to the Jabal Salat.
 When the Fatimid troops pursued him there in late December, he again fled to the desert, and this time al-Mansur was determined to follow him.
 After a grueling eleven-day march in the desert he was forced to turn back, only for the heavy winter to take further toll on his army; the Fatimid caliph himself fell heavily ill due to the rigours of the campaign and was bedridden for two weeks.
+On 30 January 947, the Fatimid army returned to Msila to rest and await spring.
 At this point, Abu Yazid was near despair, and contemplated abandoning the fight and returning to his homeland south of the Sahara.
 It was only the protestations of his followers from the Hawwara and Banu Kamlan tribes that convinced him to persist.

 Abu Yazid now settled in the ruined fortress of Azbih (the Byzantine-era Zabi Iustiniana) near Msila.
 In the meantime, the Zenata Berbers also submitted to Fatimid authority, thus cutting off Abu Yazid's supply routes.
 On 6 March, al-Mansur, accompanied by 4,000 of his own cavalry and 500 Sanhaja, set out for Azbih.
 They found the fortress deserted, but as they turned back, the rear guard was suddenly attacked by Abu Yazid and his men.
 In the ensuing battle, the Fatimid ruler again prevailed, and Abu Yazid, wounded, barely managed to escape.
 His son Yunus was killed, and 1070 severed heads of his followers were sent as token of victory to Kairouan by al-Mansur.